chenkv/final-project-nick-kevin/readme.md

 ## Summary

-This project is designed to be a minig version of git as a file version control system.
+This project is designed to be a mini version of git as a file version control system.
+The user can add and delete files to keep track of.
+Then, each commit branch is stored in a double linked list.
+Each file of each version is stored as a singly linked list that each node in the doubly linked list points to.
+As updates are created and committed, past file versions are stored in the .minigit directory.
+The user is then able to retrieve past version of files by "checking" them out.
+With each commit is a commit message which is stored in a hash table.
+The user is also able to search the commits to find which commits contain the matching keyword in their commit message.

 ## main_1.cpp